What is an alcohol problem?

 - Drinking may increase along with frequency; an individual could begin to start lying or denying there is a problem.
 If you point out inconsistencies in behavior or voice concerns, they may deny that an alcohol problem is taking place.

 - In some cases, you may notice a shift in friendships or people close to the individual.
-The individual may begin to distance themselves from people close to them.
+Individuals may begin to distance themselves from people close to them.

 - An individual may decrease extra-curricular activities or cease participating in activities that were once important to them.

-- When drinking increases family members have reported that conflicts with their relationship become more frequent.
+- When drinking increases family members have reported that conflicts in their relationship become more frequent.